sasilver75/obsidian/Articles/The Q* Hypothesis - Tree of Thoughts reasoning, process reward models, and supercharging synthetic data (November 24, 2023) {Nathan Lambert}.md

 My initial hypothesis, which I clearly labeled as a tin hat theory, was a vague merging of Q-learning and A* search.
 What I didn’t answer is, what is being searched over?
 My initial guess of searching over dialogue turns is almost certainly wrong due to infrastructure reasons I’ll touch on later.

-As I’ve dug into this in more detail, I’ve become convinced that they are doing something powerful by **searching over language steps via [[Tree of Thought]] reasoning**, but it is much smaller of a leap than people believe.
+As I’ve dug into this in more detail, I’ve become convinced that they are doing something powerful by **searching over language steps via [[Tree of Thoughts]] reasoning**, but it is much smaller of a leap than people believe.
 The reason for the hyperbole is the goal of linking large language model training and usage to the core components of Deep RL that enabled success like AlphaGo: self-play and look-ahead planning.

 [[Self-Play]] is the idea that an agent can improve its gameplay by playing against slightly different versions of itself because it'll progressively encounter more challenging situations.
 In the space of LLMs, it's almost certain that the largest portion of self-play will look like AI Feedback, rather than competitive processes.